stolk/sotrace/README.md

  * statically linked dependencies.
  * plugins (.so files that are loaded at run-time, not load-time.)

+## Dependencies

+To run this tool, you need python3.

+To create the graph, you need dot from the graphviz package.

+Personally I use eog to view the svg, but any browser would work, or also Imagemagick's display command.

 ## Author

 Bram Stolk b.stolk@gmail.com